krigjo25/C/Arrays/Bulbs/README.md

 ## About Blub

-Implements a CS program to simulate light
+Implements a CS program to simulate lights using binary values

-Created as a project for CS50's Challenge
+The program converts the prompted string into  decimals then converts decimals into binary, and then outputting on / off light blubs

+Originally this project was created as an assignment at xCS50

 ### Date of Creation / finished